16 products

 Cancellation Policy: If you need to cancel or reschedule your registration, please provide at least 24 hours advance notice before the start of your first class for a refund minus a $10 service fee.
 Cancellations made with less than 24 hours notice are non-refundable.

-With this two-hour workshop, you will gain an understanding of how animal fibers are spun into the delightful yarn we love to use and collect.
-In the class, colorful materials will be included and fun is 100% guaranteed!
-Plus, an Ashford Student Drop Spindle is yours to keep!
+In this three-hour workshop, Ilana will help guide you into understanding of how animal fibers are prepared and then spun into the delightful yarn we love to use and collect.

 What you’ll learn: